Back to blog

 2. Define the expected improvement: answer accuracy, task completion, lower cost, faster latency, safer refusal, or fewer escalations.

-3. Run offline evals: compare old and new behavior against representative examples.
+3. Run offline evals: compare old and new behavior against representative examples and known failure modes.

 4. Check groundedness: verify whether answers cite or rely on approved sources.